Installing on Windows

 liking, and work from there.

-%GSTREAMER_ROOT_X86_64%if you have installed GStreamer binaries for 64-bit platforms.
-Both GStreamer binaries (32 and 64-bit) can be installed simultaneously, and hence the separate environment variables.
+GSTREAMER_ROOT_X86_64environment variable if you have installed GStreamer binaries for 64-bit platforms.
+Both GStreamer packages (32 and 64-bit) can be installed simultaneously, hence the separate environment variables.

 Make sure you select the Solution Configuration that matches GStreamer that you have installed:

-You can fire up Visual Studio 2010 and load your copy of the
+You can launch Visual Studio 2010 and load your copy of the

 Hit F7, press the Build Solution button or go to Build → Build Solution.
 All projects should build without problems.